 Rig Shark are Often Caught by Surfcasters at Night

 Rig – Mustelus lenticulatus, has numerous names including smoothhound, gummy shark and spotted dogfish.
-They are a very good fish to eat and reasonably strong fighters.
+They are very good fish to eat and reasonably strong fighters.
 Rig shark is usually sold in the shops as Lemon Fish.
 This is a prime species used in fish and chip shops.

 This shark has an average length of 70 – 100 cm but a big one can measure close to 1.5 metres.